realm/realm-js/CONTRIBUTING.md

 Iterative development requires performing more of the steps manually:

 1. Run `npm ci --ignore-scripts` in the repository root directory to install the library dependencies (but skip building Realm).
-2. Run `npm ci` in the `tests` directory to install test dependencies
+2. Run `npm ci` in the `tests` directory to install test dependencies.
 3. Run `npm run build-changes` to build a debug copy of the library.
 4. Run `npm run start-ros` to launch a ROS instance which the sync tests can run against.
 By default this has logging disabled, but you can change the log level by setting the `ROS_LOG_LEVEL` environment variable.
 When this starts, it'll print `Started: /path/to/tmp/dir`.
 Take note of this path for future steps.
 5. In the `tests` directory, run `ROS_DATA_DIR=/path/to/temp/dir npm run js-tests` to run all of the tests, with `ROS_DATA_DIR` set to the directory printed during ROS startup.
 Run `npm run js-tests -- --filter=NotificationTests` to run only tests matching the filter (either suite name or test name).
 To debug the tests using the Chrome debugger, run `node --inspect-brk ./node_modules/.bin/jasmine` and then open `chrome://inspect` and select the appropriate Node process.
 The native side of things can be debugged by instead (or additionally) attaching lldb/gdb to the process.